gmp007/2D-van-der-Waals-Intercalation-Pipeline/Material-Design-Pipeline/README.md

    - Replace the "VDW_PATH" variable within `prep_VASP.py` with the path to the "VDW_workflow_files" directory on your system.

 3. Add VASP POTCAR files:
-   - Place VASP POTCAR files in "VDW_workflow_files\POTCAR_files\PBE_52" using the naming convention "POTCAR_"element-symbol"".
+   - Place VASP POTCAR files in "VDW_workflow_files\POTCAR_files\PBE_52" using the naming convention POTCAR_"element-symbol" (ex: POTCAR_H, POTCAR_C).
 Ensure inclusion of POTCAR files for all investigated atoms.

 4. Replace the submission script:
    - Replace the contents of "VDW_workflow_files\other_DFT_files\submit_vasp_gam.sh" with your own HPC submission script.